vcr/vcr/README.md

 record the HTTP interaction.
 I usually remove the record mode at this point so that it uses the default of `:none` in the future.
 Future test runs will get the recorded response, and if your code changes so that it is making a new HTTP request, you'll be notified by an error as shown above.

+VCR is designed to be used very granularly.
+Rather than inserting a global cassette, I recommend you wrap individual blocks of code in `VCR.use_cassette` and record logically grouped sets of requests.

 ## Ruby Interpreter Compatibility